 3. Flammable items

 Flammable items cannot be stored inside your unit.
 Multiple storage facility fires in recent years only further highlight how important it is to keep every unit as safe as possible.
-This includes substances such as petrol, oil, propane, and flammable chemicals.
+This includes substances such as petrol, oil, propane, flammable chemicals and in some cases lithium batteries.

 If you’re storing household items such as a lawnmower or camping stove, you should make sure they are emptied of gas/fuel before being put into storage.